Axioms Part 3: Modification of Descriptive Axioms and Axiomatic Sets: The Example of Physics

 b) In quantum physics, very small particles cannot be described as having a definite location in space, only a possible distribution within space as defined by a probability.

-c) Trajectories of motion do not exist at the quantum level although the idea of spin is present.
+c) Trajectories of motion do not exist at the quantum level although the idea of ‘spin’ is present. ( ‘Spin’ in this context might not refer to the classical spinning of large objects that we can easily observe.)

 d) Three-dimensional space has been modified in relativistic thinking to include 4 dimensions of the space-time continuum (Although time does not have the same properties as the spatial dimensions since there is no stillness of time from the point of view of a human observer).
 In String Theory, there are even more mathematically described dimensions.